 Real-time monitoring helps businesses to gain insights for performance trending and predictive analysis.
 According to Gartner’s framework, this dimension provides at least 80% of the APM value in terms of application visibility for the business.
 We also agree that this is the most impactful dimension.
 There are numerous public examples of end-user experience issues causing significant financial and reputational damage.

 This dimension has two main components: passive and active.
-Passive monitoring is usually an agentless appliance that can be implement with limited operational risk using network port mirroring.
+Passive monitoring is usually an agentless appliance that can be implemented with limited operational risk using network port mirroring.
 On the other hand, active monitoring, also known as synthetic monitoring, consists of artificial bots that help report on system availability and predefined business transactions.
 You can also read more about synthetic monitoring in this article.

 These components are good complements: When used together, they help provide visibility on application health during both peak and off-peak hours.